-2. The Journal will host an annual Symposium that advances the aims of both the Journal and the Damon J. Keith Center for Civil Rights, and that is both relevant and necessary to the larger Detroit community.
+2. JLS will host an annual Symposium that advances the aims of both JLS and the Damon J. Keith Center for Civil Rights, and that is both relevant and necessary to the larger Detroit community.

-3. Together with the Damon J. Keith Center for Civil Rights, the Journal will strengthen the relationship between Wayne State Law School and the larger Detroit Community.
+3. Together with the Damon J. Keith Center for Civil Rights, JLS will strengthen the relationship between Wayne State Law School and the larger Detroit Community.